If you are unemployed and living in North Tyneside, The Working Homes Outreach Team (WHOT) can help you.

 E-mail: email@example.com quoting 'WHOT' in the Subject Line

-Or call the Meadows reception on 01913410033 to request an appointment.
-Outreach sessions are held in the Meadows
+Or call our reception on 01913410033 to request an appointment.
+Outreach sessions are held in our centre.

 The team have supported over 1500 residents, with over 600 moving into employment, education or employment.